eduardoagarcia/shef/README.md

 - `.output`: The output to the current transformation (output from the command)
 - `.input`: The input to the current command (input from previous operation or the string input from the user running the recipe)
+- `.error`: If an operation fails, the error will be captured here.
+Resets every operation.
 - `.{variable_name}`: Any variable, argument, or flag
 - `.{prompt_name}`: Any variable from defined prompts
 - `.{operation_id}`: The output of a specific operation by ID